vitest-dev/vitest/docs/guide/environment.md

 - `node` is default environment
 - `jsdon` emulates browser environment by providing Browser API, uses [`jsdom`](https://github.com/jsdom/jsdom) package
-- `happy-dom` emulates browser environment by providing Browser API, and considered to be faster than jsdom, but lacks some browser API, uses [`happy-dom`](https://github.com/capricorn86/happy-dom) package
+- `happy-dom` emulates browser environment by providing Browser API, and considered to be faster than jsdom, but lacks some API, uses [`happy-dom`](https://github.com/capricorn86/happy-dom) package
 - `edge-runtime` emulates Vercel's [edge-runtime](https://edge-runtime.vercel.app/), uses [`@edge-runtime/vm`](https://www.npmjs.com/package/@edge-runtime/vm) package

 Starting from 0.23.0, you can create your own package to extend Vitest environment.
 To do so, create package with the name `vitest-environment-${name}`.
 That package should export an object with the shape of `Environment`: